-Did you know that every week we send home The Wednesday Word?
-This is your chance to read the Gospel for the coming Sunday together as a family – we send it home in a child friendly format and it includes activities and puzzles and ideas for discussion and prayer.
+As we are not currently in school we cannot send a hard copy of The Wednesday Word but you can download a copy by clicking on this link.
+This is your chance to read the Gospel for the coming Sunday together as a family, in a child friendly format that includes activities and puzzles and ideas for discussion and prayer.